Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ### Level 15: Improved Defender

-Your Arcane Jolt and steel defender become more powerful:
+Your Arcane Jolt and Steel Defender become more powerful:

 ***Improved Jolt.*** The extra damage and the healing of your Arcane Jolt both increase to 4d6.